jorgeberen/jorgeberen/README.md

 ## I am a Front-End Developer from Spain, based in São Paulo.

-My focus is on all things JavaScript and Node.js.
+My focus is on all things JavaScript.
+Currently working with React.
 I am also learning ReactJS and know a fair bit of PHP and Wordpress.
 Learning new technologies and leveraging new tools is exciting!

-I am currently working as a freelance developer and I am also open to remote or full-time positions.

-Get in touch on jorgebuildswebs@gmail.com :mailbox:

 ## :star: Work highlights :star: